Skip to contents

 Estimation methods

 The choice of estimation method depends on the availability of data and the analytical objectives of the subnational PPP exercise.
-When the aim is to ensure cross-country comparability and to exploit micro-level price information, the Country-Product-Dummy (CPD) - Gini-Éltetö-Köves-Szulc (GEKS) approach offers a flexible framework for estimating basic heading indices (ICP 2021).
+When the aim is to ensure cross-country comparability and to exploit micro-level price information, the Country-Product-Dummy - Gini-Éltetö-Köves-Szulc (CPD-GEKS) approach offers a flexible framework for estimating basic-heading indices (ICP 2021), where the first estimation step to the basic-heading level is performed using the CPD method, and further aggregation beyond the basic-heading level is carried out using GEKS.
+Basic-heading aggregation with CPD is recommended by the ICP (ICP 2021) as it is better-suited to handling missing price observations in the underlying price microdata than GEKS (Auer, Ludwig von 2026).1

-In contrast, the Eurostat OECD method (Jevons-GEKS) methodology employed at the national level imposes more stringent data requirements.
+In contrast, the Eurostat-OECD (Jevons-GEKS) method employed at the national level imposes more stringent data requirements.
 Such requirements may be more difficult to meet in the context of deriving subnational PPPs based on existing microdata, particularly regarding the representativeness of individual products across all regions (European Union/OECD 2024).

 1 Estimation of basic headings using item-level prices